 Dress up for a night on the town

-Busy parents and couples in a LTR: when’s the last time you got fancy and went out for a night on the town?
+Busy parents and couples in a long term relationship: when’s the last time you got fancy and went out for a night on the town?
 Hire a sitter or have the grandparents watch the kids and spend some time out of the house treating yourselves.
 Feel extra special by dressing to the nines in a suit, tux, dress, or jumpsuit.
 You don’t have to splurge on the fanciest restaurant downtown (unless you want to).
 Do something you know you’ll enjoy, like dancing, going on a food or dessert tour, brewery-hopping, or listening to live music.

 It’s okay if this isn’t your ideal date night scenario, but every once in a while, it’s good to shake up your routine and try something new.
 And if you both didn’t have a great time like you expected, at least now you know, and you can try a different activity next time!